Dynamically optimal portfolios for monotone mean--variance preferences: Abstract

 is the \emph{local expected utility}. \end{definition} Under the standing assumptions of independent returns and instantaneous absence of arbitrage, the local expected utility admits a maximizer over $\lambda$ $t$-by-$t$ for all $t$.
 Observe that $\locutilMMV$ is well defined even if $\lambda$ does not integrate $R$ or if $\utilMMV \circ\mkern1mu (\lambda\sint R)$ fails to be special.

-\begin{proposition} There is a deterministic predictable process $\lLRT$ such that everywhere on $[0,T]$ one has \begin{enumerate}[(1)] \item $\locutilMMV(\lambda)\leq \locutilMMV(\lLRT)$ for all $\lambda\in\R^d$; \item $ 0\leq \locutilMMV(\lLRT)<\infty$; \item $\int_{\R^d} (\lLRT x)^2\indicator{\lLRT x<0}F^R(\d x) <\infty$ and
+\begin{proposition} There is a deterministic predictable process $\lMMV$ such that everywhere on $[0,T]$ one has \begin{enumerate}[(1)] \item $\locutilMMV(\lambda)\leq \locutilMMV(\lMMV)$ for all $\lambda\in\R^d$; \item $ 0\leq \locutilMMV(\lMMV)<\infty$; \item $\int_{\R^d} (\lMMV x)^2\indicator{\lMMV x<0}F^R(\d x) <\infty$ and

 \end{enumerate} \end{proposition} \begin{remark} Proposition~\ref{P:Cierne240808} is novel to the extent that it establishes the existence of a maximizer of a specific local expected utility for a yield process with general independent increments.
 A precursor to this type of result can be found in \citet*{nutz.12.mafi} for L\'evy processes and \citet*{cerny.al.12} for one-period models.
-An expression of the form \eqref{eq:locutil} first appeared in \citet*[Definition~3.2]{kallsen.99} under the name ``local utility.'' \end{remark} \begin{remark} If the model $R$ admits null strategies, i.e., predictable $\lambda\neq0$ such that $\lambda b^{R[1]}=0$, $\lambda c^R=0$, and $\int_{\R^d}\indicator{\lambda x\neq 0}F^R(\d x)=0$, then trivially $\lLRT$ can be picked in many different ways.
-But even in the absence of such strategies, $\lLRT$ may not be unique since $\utilMMV$ is not strictly concave.
+An expression of the form \eqref{eq:locutil} first appeared in \citet*[Definition~3.2]{kallsen.99} under the name ``local utility.'' \end{remark} \begin{remark} If the model $R$ admits null strategies, i.e., predictable $\lambda\neq0$ such that $\lambda b^{R[1]}=0$, $\lambda c^R=0$, and $\int_{\R^d}\indicator{\lambda x\neq 0}F^R(\d x)=0$, then trivially $\lMMV$ can be picked in many different ways.
+But even in the absence of such strategies, $\lMMV$ may not be unique since $\utilMMV$ is not strictly concave.
 This can be seen already in a one-period model with four atoms (Example~\ref{E:1}).
-We fix one $\lLRT$ from now on and refer to it as \emph{the locally optimal strategy}. \end{remark}
+We fix one $\lMMV$ from now on and refer to it as \emph{the locally optimal strategy}.
+Observe that properties \ref{Cierne240808.1}--\ref{Cierne240808.3} of Proposition~\ref{P:Cierne240808} hold for any local optimizer, regardless of whether it is measurable. \end{remark}